 Findings are information about the design, implementation and operation of the System of Quality Management which indicates that one or more deficiencies may exist.
 Findings are accumulated from the performance of monitoring activities.
-EY Czech Republic evaluates each finding or aggregation of findings considering the relative importance of the finding(s) to determine whether a deficiency exists.
-Potential findings identified, and their assessment are reviewed by the SQM oversight committee.
+EY Cyprus evaluates each finding or aggregation of findings considering the relative importance of the finding(s) to determine whether a deficiency exists.